 Outings are arranged on the second Tuesday of each alternate month.
 Outings to a place of interest, which might occupy a morning or a full day, almost always include a luncheon together.
 Outings are well supported.

-For further information about Club outings, please email Marg and Kevin here.
+For further information about Club outings, please email here.

 Here is some information about past Club outings:

 The first Club outing for 2018, in February, was to Club Veneto in Bulleen.
 The origins of the Veneto Club stretch back to the 1960s.
 Quite a simple idea in the beginning – a little land and a humble clubhouse, where friends could meet, have a chat, a game of bocce, a glass of wine and some regional food.
 The Club has grown from this humble beginning to become a vibrant family and community hub.
 For further information click here.
 Members and friends enjoyed learning to play bocce, followed by a convivial lunch.

 The April Outing was a visit to the Airways Museum and Civil Aviation Historical Society, in Essendon Fields.
 The Airways Museum houses a collection of national importance that traces the development of Australia’s civil aviation airways system through innovation and technical development from it’s beginnings in the 1920s to today.
 For further information about the Museum, please click here.